rid-dim/friends/README.md

 The Friends Messenger is specifically optimized for deployment on the Autonomi Network.
 The application structure minimizes the number of generated files during compilation, resulting in faster loading times and more cost-efficient operation on the decentralized network.

+#### Static Adapter & Client-Side Architecture

+The app uses `@sveltejs/adapter-static` to generate a pure client-side application with no server-side dependencies.
+This is crucial for deployment on the Autonomi Network, as it allows the app to run entirely in the user's browser without any backend server requirements beyond the Autonomi Network itself.

+#### Configuration Optimizations

 Key optimizations in `svelte.config.js` include:

 ```javascript